simonw/s3-ocr/README.md

     pip install s3-ocr

-## Starting OCR against every PDF in a bucket
+## Starting OCR against PDFs in a bucket

 The `start` command loops through every PDF file in a bucket (every file ending in `.pdf`) and submits it to [Textract](https://aws.amazon.com/textract/) for OCR processing.